marcosvidal/Sketch-Notebook/README.md

 ## Installation

+1. Download the plugin
+2. Unzip the archive
-Download the plugin, unzip the archive, and place the folder contents in your Sketch Plugins folder by navigating to Sketch > Plugins > Reveal Plugins Folder…
+3. Place the folder contents into your Sketch Plugins folder by navigating to Sketch > Plugins > Reveal Plugins Folder…

 It should look like this: